You’re sitting at your desk dreaming of better days.

 Successful entrepreneur Joy Cho’s How to Pitch a Book Idea is another great example of a digital download for sale, which is a 40-page workbook that teaches authors how to pitch their books.

 Ready to follow in Joy’s footsteps?
-Sign up for a free Podia account and sell your first digital download for free.
+Sign up for a free 30-day trial of Podia and sell your first digital download.

 #2.
 Selling info products